ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 - catch : In case of a failed promise, control comes to the catch block.
 - finally : In every case, finally will always be executed at last.

-NOTE: Each `.then()` returns a newly generated promise object, which can optionally be used for chaining; for example:

 ### Chained Promise

 ```javascript